ReVersion: Diffusion-Based Relation Inversion from Images: Conclusion

 \section{Conclusion}

-In this work, we take the first step forward and propose the \textbf{\textit{Relation Inversion}} task, which aims to learn a relation prompt to capture the relation that co-exists in multiple exemplar images.
-Motivated by the \textbf{\textit{preposition prior}}, our \textit{relation-steering contrastive learning} scheme effectively guides the relation prompt towards relation-dense regions in the text embedding space.
+In this work, we take the first step forward and propose the \textbf{\RI{}} task, which aims to learn a relation prompt to capture the relation that co-exists in multiple exemplar images.
+In our \textbf{\textit{ReVersion Framework}}, we use \textit{relation-steering contrastive learning} scheme to effectively guide the relation prompt towards relation-dense regions in the text embedding space, and our \textit{relation-focal importance sampling} scheme shift the focus from visual details to high-level relations.
 We also contribute the \textbf{\textit{ReVersion Benchmark}} for performance evaluation.
-Our proposed \textbf{\textit{Relation Inversion}} task would be a good inspiration for future works in various domains such as generative model inversion, representation learning, few-shot learning, visual relation detection, and scene graph generation.
+Our proposed \textbf{\RI{}} task would be a good inspiration for future works in various domains such as generative model inversion, representation learning, few-shot learning, visual relation detection, and scene graph generation.

-\textbf{Limitations}.
-Our performance is dependent on the generative capabilities of Stable Diffusion.
-It might produce sub-optimal synthesis results for entities that Stable Diffusion struggles at, such as human body and human face.

-\textbf{Potential Negative Societal Impacts}.
-The entity relational composition capabilities of \textit{ReVersion} could be applied maliciously on real human figures.